pkeogh34/ZendeskCodingChallenge/README.md

 # ZendeskCodingChallenge
 Git repository for Zendesk Intern coding challenge

 Browser based application implemented in TK Interface.
-Retrieves ticket data from Zendesk Agent API.
+Retrieves ticket data from Zendesk Agent API and displays to user.

 After running application e.g. from an IDE, a window will open, giving the user an option to click a link to retrieve the ticket data.